ariana-dot-dev/founding-engineer-offer-0/README.md

 - Ability to ship fast & let your ego aside
 - Motivated by joining a early-stage startup adventure
 - Great English fluency (French does not matter)
+- Ability to follow the founding team abroad for months if necessary (We often go to SF)

 ## What you will do & learn